Wiley-Black/CppLibrary/README.md

+Wiley Black's CppLibrary is my general-purpose C++ library that uses headers only to remain a lightweight dependency.
+It features:
+ - XML, JSON, and YAML parsers.
+ - Utility classes for strings, dates, encoding, and threading that resemble the .NET API while staying unmanaged.
+ - Complete date & time classes stored as 64-bit integers and with parsing.
+ - Memory management, including ring buffers.
+ - Classes to make Sockets-based networking easier.
+ - To a large extent, supports both Windows and Linux seemlessly, although the Linux code needs a refresh.
+ - CUDA image processing classes- although I might suggest one of the larger libraries out there for this purpose.

+# Usage

 This is a "header-only" library that can be accessed with just an #include directive and a little configuration.

 Most of my library is designed to match the .NET Framework API as closely as possible in C++, however it is entirely unmanaged code.
 Refer to MSDN documentation for a lot of it.
-Some classes have additional comments, usually following the XML <summary> format that Visual Studio supports.
+Some classes have additional comments, usually following the XML \<summary\> format that Visual Studio supports.

-==== Usage STEP 1: configuration ====
+# Step 1: configuration

 Either add the /config sub-folder to your project's include path or make a copy of the wbConfiguration.h in your project.

 Modify the wbConfiguration.h file if you want to change the project configuration.

-==== Usage STEP 2: include ====
+# Step 2: include

 Add the /include sub-folder to your project's include path.